Getting Started

 HUB_DOMAIN=myhub.example.com

-Then it’s as simple as using the hub.yml
+Then it’s as simple as using hub.yml

-Docker Compose config to start your Breeder Genomics Hub:
+to start your Breeder Genomics Hub:

 Customization and Configuration